-Merely a teenager and already a cauldron of knowledge he would deliver sermons to large gatherings on matters which are usually dealt by Masters.
-He had also become proficient at several Kriyas and Yogas.
+Merely a teenager and already a cauldron of knowledge, he would deliver sermons to large gatherings on matters that are usually dealt with by Masters.
+He also became proficient at several Kriyas and Yoga asanas.
 His achievements soon prompted people to declare him as the Head of a Monastery.
-But he felt a sense of incompleteness and emptiness for he yearned to unravel more.
+But, he felt a sense of incompleteness and emptiness, for he yearned to unravel more.

-He also became an expert in Asanas, Pranayama, Yoga Nidra and meditation and started teaching the same at the Ashram.
-But, he didn’t stop at that.
-For he was a spiritual seeker.
+He also became an expert in Asanas, Pranayama, Yoga Nidra, and Meditation and started teaching the same at the Ashram.
+However, he didn’t stop at that, for he was a spiritual seeker.

 Already a Sadhaka by then, Swami Vachananand journeyed the tiring Himalayan landscape for years and became one with it.

-Often he sat in caves and practiced the knowledge of Sri Vidya namely Yantra, Mantra and Tantra.
-Gained from other mystics, monks, and saints.
+Often he used to sit in caves and practice the knowledge of Sri Vidya namely Yantra, Mantra, and Tantra gained from other mystics, monks, and saints.

-In the Himalayas, which is identified as the abode of the gods in Hindu Scriptures, Swami Vachananand kept surprising people with his undisputed mastery of the concept of spiritual breath.
+In the Himalayas, which is identified as the abode of the gods in Hindu Scriptures, Swami Vachananand kept surprising people with his undisputed mastery over the concept of spiritual breath.

-At sub-zero temperatures where oxygen is a luxury, the saffron-clad- yogi sat in meditation, seeking answers.
+At sub-zero temperature, where oxygen is a luxury, the saffron-clad yogi sat in meditation, seeking answers.

 At this juncture, Swami Vachananand co-incidentally met Mahendra Mishraji, who ignited in him the passion to disseminate the knowledge he had gained through a plethora of sources.

 His popularity among the grassroots attracted media attention and soon Swami Vachananand attained the title of Shwaasa Guru.
-Shwaasa; meaning Breath, and it is breath that invokes life which is referred to as Prana.
-It is breath that is the bridge between the body and the mind.
-It is breath that is the bridge between the conscious and the super conscious.
+Shwaasa; meaning Breath, and it is breath that invokes life, which is referred to as Prana.
+Breath is the bridge between the body and the mind, the conscious and the super conscious.

-Spreading the secret behind a happier life and conscious living, even to the most hindered souls.
-With his ambition to make the world ‘yogamaya’, Shwaasa Guru is galloping ahead, enabling people by spurring waves of brotherly love of positivity.
+Spreading the secret behind a happier life and conscious living, even to the most hindered souls, with his ambition to make the world a ‘yogamaya’, Shwaasa Guru is galloping ahead, enabling people by spurring waves of brotherly love of positivity.

 World-renowned spiritual masters and noted personalities across the world admired Shwaasa Guru’s accomplishment at such a young age.
 They also showered their love and blessings and whole-heartedly supported his cause of Vidya-daana or the dissemination of spirtual knowledge, which he had gained from Masters of Tantra and Yoga.

-Shwaasa Guru, Swami Vachananand started a Yoga Institute in Bangalore named SHWAASA to personally train people and rid them of their pains caused by their stressful lifestyles.
-Today, SHWAASA has become the second home to yogic meditation and yoga practices and hosts innumerable workshops to improve the quality of lives of people.
+Shwaasa Guru, Swami Vachananand started a Yoga Institute in Bangalore named SHWAASA to personally train people and help them getting rid of their pains caused by stressful lifestyle.
+Today, SHWAASA has become the second home to yogic meditation and yoga practices and hosts innumerable workshops to improve the quality of lives.
 Every year, Health and well-being are celebrated with glory on the International Yoga Day.

-Presently, Shwaasa Guru is exploring the globe while creating awareness and teaching the world the benefits of Yoga.
-He would like to take you along with him on a journey of awareness or a spiritual retreat where he will be sharing with you the mysteries of spiritual being and wellness.
+Currently, Shwaasa Guru is exploring the globe while creating awareness and teaching the world the benefits of Yoga.
+He would like to take you along with him on the journey of awareness or a spiritual retreat where he will be sharing with you the mysteries of spiritual being and wellness.